cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/basic_usage.md

 }
 ```

-The request construction is as follows：
+The request construction is as follows:

 ```go
 req := {